 • The only other thing to anticipate as a cost is tips – but only if you desire to give any to the crew.
 Suggested range of tips for the whole crew – US$50 – $90.

 • We offer a mix of local dishes and Western meals.
-Local dishes are mostly noodle and rice-based, with vegetables and meat or fish.
+Local dishes are mostly noodle and rice-based, with fresh vegetables and meat or fish.
 It’s a good opportunity to try new foods and new flavors – think coconut milk, tofu and tempe, peanut sauces, and even hot chilis, if you desire.
 Western foods are European or American-based.
+Our cook is skilled at changing menus so that there’s variety for your taste buds.
 We provide three meals a day, and there’s always enough food for everyone.
-Plus, you can expect fresh Juice-of -the-Day, and island fruits available, all the time.
-Also coffee, tea, and water.
+Plus, you should expect fresh Juice-of-the-Day, and island fruits available, all the time.
+And of course – coffee, tea, and water.
 Forget about junk food: imagine eating healthy, delicious, fresh food, for the entire time you’re on the boat!

 • While we can’t cater to specific diets, should you have certain food preferences or needs, we’re happy to try and accommodate such.

 • Cell reception varies like on any body of water.
-Having said that, the country has a very strong telecommunications network.
+Overall, the country has a very strong telecommunications network.
 You may want to arrange an international calling plan that best suits your needs, with your cell phone provider before you leave.
 Alternatively, you can buy a SIM card in Indonesia (they’re cheap and easy to obtain), and use a local number for calls.

-• Yes, you’ll get your own bed - unless you’re traveling with another person and want to share a bed.
-There are two cabins with four single beds in each room.
-Imagine one bed stacked over the other, in a shared "navy barracks" type of room.
+• Yes, you’ll get your own bed – unless you’re traveling with another guy and want to share it with him.

-• If you prefer to have privacy as a single, you may book a private room (single occupancy surcharge will apply).
+• If you prefer to have privacy as a single traveler, you may book a private room (single occupancy surcharge will apply).

 Definitely.
 We can suggest a few add-on experiences that are our guests favorites: